deepak-appinventiv/checkpoint_doc/docs/quivio/components/collapsibleContainer.md

 # CollapsibleContainer

 The `CollapsibleContainer` is a flexible component that provides collapsible/expandable functionality with customizable header and content sections.
-It supports analytics tracking and allows for both standard and inverted collapse behaviors.

 ## Installation